Prajwal3112/SentinelEdge/README.md

 ## 🎯 Overview

-CyberSentinel SentinelEdge is an integrated cybersecurity platform that provides comprehensive **PIM**, **PAM**, and **PUM** capabilities through three powerful services.
+SentinelEdge is an integrated cybersecurity platform that provides comprehensive **PIM**, **PAM**, and **PUM** capabilities through three powerful services.
 This repository contains automated installation scripts that deploy a complete security operations centre in minutes.

 ### 🔧 Integrated Services